 When buying new running shoes, The American Orthopaedic Foot & Ankle Society (AOFAS) advises looking for footwear with overall shock absorption for the foot and good heel control, qualities that may help prevent shin splints, tendinitis, heel pain, stress fractures and other overuse problems.
 If you’re in the market for a walking shoe, the AOFAS suggests looking for one that is lightweight with extra shock absorption in the heel and under the ball of the foot.
 You also could consider a shoe with a slightly rounded sole or a convex bottom, which can help smoothly shift weight from the heel or toes while decreasing forces across the foot.

-As a rule, your running shoes will last longer if you run on soft surfaces rather than concrete.
+Running shoes will last longer if you run on soft surfaces rather than concrete.
 Other factors to consider are your weight, your running style and how cushioned or lightweight your shoes are.
 Certainly, don’t let your shoes fall apart.
 Bear in mind that worn shoes can worsen an existing foot problem and put you at increased risk of injury.
 When buying new ones, you might consider products made by Vionic that incorporate Orthaheel Technology, which I recommend to help reduce over-pronation and to relieve associated common pains in the heel, knee and back.